Talkin’ ‘bout my generation — Destinations that grandparents, parents and children can all enjoy

 A three-stop visit — with a detour to the Dingle Peninsula — offers an insight into the landscape of your forbearers, whether they left during the Great Famine or the Troubles.

-RMS Titanic was built in Belfast and the ship’s spectre looms over the city to this day.
+RMS Titanic was built in Belfast and the ship’s specter looms over the city to this day.
 Discover the history of the doomed voyage at Titanic Belfast, an interactive museum with holographic displays in the very shipyard where the liner was built.

 About an hour north of the city, children can imagine they’re starring in their own action movies as they dash over the narrow, swaying (but perfectly safe) Carrick-a-Rede Rope Bridge.
 A few miles away, they can clamber over the unusually regular stone columns at the Giant’s Causeway and listen to the ancient myths associated with the striking geological formation.